Shipping Date & Delivery Date: Definitions, 4 Key Differences & 7 Important Factors Affecting These Dates in 2024

 The shipping speed is also affected by carrier performance and environmental influences, including political and economic scenarios.
 For international shipments, the regulations affect the shipping speed.
 For example, if the consignment gets stuck in customs for days, the shipping speed reduces, and delivery timelines expand.
 Plus, many customers agree to pay more to enhance the shipping speed.
 There are certain sellers and platforms providing free shipping options too.

 When a customer is unhappy with the product, they place a request to return it to the seller within a set timeframe, which is also known as Return to Origin (RTO).
 The carrier collects the shipment from the customer and returns it to the eCommerce company’s warehouse or directly to the seller.
 The return date is the day on which the specified items return to the origin.

 It is different from the return window, which is the timeframe given to customers to place the return request.
 For instance, products with a 30-days return policy are eligible for return to the seller within 30 days of delivery to the customer.

 You May Like: Reverse logistics Companies in India offering faster returns.

 Shipping Dates are timeframes that can be affected by a variety of external influences.
-Here’s a list of factors that impact its calculation:
+Here’s a list of major factors for 2024 that impact its calculation:

 It is the time between order placement and the shipping date.
 It depends on the type of product ordered.
 Lead or production times for products that are ready to be delivered are shorter than those that need manufacturing or assembly before shipping.